 The women at Byrdhouse were looking for a refreshed brand that was clean with a touch of delicate detail.
 We developed a logotype out of an adapted version of Alverata by Gerard Unger.
 I thinned out the lightest weight to capture the elegance Byrdhouse was looking for, along with some crafted flourishes.
 We then paired the mark with a rich color palette and icons that represented a few of the common industries they work with.

-While I contributed to the UI design, Kyle from Fork & Knife really took the lead and I love what he did with our assets; as well as Fork & Knife's overall art direction and guidance.
+While I contributed to the UI design, Kyle from Outline really took the lead and I love what he did with our assets; as well as Outline’s overall art direction and guidance.

 Also, I actually met Gerard Unger during my summer at The Cooper Union (!!!!!!)
 It was awesome.